 Laura has been having some work experience with us, we are certainly not ones for promoting interns or free work, but Laura came to us with big ideas and a great work ethic.
 We couldn’t resist having a chat and make sure she was comfortable with what we could offer and what her expectations were.
 She wanted to get some experience with teaching and shadowing our classes in return, she gets to use a bench and sit in on any classes we run to up her skills.

-We have a little chat to Laura so you can learn all about her and find out how awesome she is!
+We had a little chat to Laura so you can learn all about her and find out how awesome she is!

 VI: Laura, tell us a little bit about yourself, where do you hail from, what brought you to Glasgow, etc?